ViƱales Cuba: Ultimate Traveler’s Guide

 Cueva del Palmarito

 Much less touristy than Cueva del Indio, Cueva del Palmarito is one of the largest connected cave systems in the area, just shy of the size of Santo TomĆ”s.
-Here you’ll find sections of dry cave and pools of water.
+Here, you’ll find sections of dry cave and pools of water.

-8. Visit Cayo Jutias
+7. Visit Cayo Jutias

+Just a little over an hour northwest of ViƱales is Cayo Jutias, home to some of the best Cuban beaches on this side of the island.
 A fantastic beach getaway and a taste of that typical Caribbean white sand and turquoise water, Cayo Jutias is a great choice as an excursion from ViƱales.

 Cayo Jutias is still very untouched and wild, and you won’t find any big resorts or developments here.
-Many visitors make Cayo Jutias a full day trip from ViƱales by splitting a taxi with other travelers (you can also pre-book transportation to Cayo Jutias online!).
-Other visitors stay overnight at a guest house, or wild camp on the beach.
+Many visitors make Cayo Jutias a full-day trip from ViƱales by splitting a taxi with other travelers (you can also pre-book transportation to Cayo Jutias online!).
+Other visitors stay overnight at a guest house or wild camp on the beach.

 What to Pack for Cuba

-Check out ourĀ Ultimate Cuba Packing ListĀ to help you pack for your trip ā weāre sharing exactly what to bring to Cuba and what we never travel without.
+Check out ourĀ Ultimate Cuba Packing ListĀ to help you pack for your trip ā€“ weā€™re sharing exactly what to bring to Cuba and what we never travel without.

-Where To Stay in Vinales, Cuba
+Where To Stay in ViƱales, Cuba

 Casa El Porry ($)

-Easily my favorite casa particular in ViƱales, Casa El Porry is one of the best places to stay in town.
+Easily my favorite casa particular guest house in ViƱales, Casa El Porry is one of the best places to stay in ViƱales.
 This lovely casa particular has several rooms available for rent, which are all comfortable and well-equipped.
+The best feature of Casa El Porry is by far its rooftop terrace, where breakfast is served – the view of the cliffs in the Valle de ViƱales is unmatched.

 Casa Orlando y Juana ($)